Shailesh-Padhariya/CNN-Cat-or-Dog/README.md

 Training the Model: The CNN is trained using the training dataset, and the model is validated on the test dataset.
 Prediction: Once trained, the model can classify new images as either a cat or a dog.
 Use Case: Given a new image, the model will predict the class (cat or dog) based on its learned features.

+Challenges Faced:
+Limited Computational Capacity: Due to the hardware limitations, training the model on a larger dataset was not feasible.
+This restricted the ability to experiment with more complex architectures or longer training times, which could have improved the model's performance further.

+Dataset Size: Only 10,000 images were used for training and validation, which is a relatively small dataset for image classification tasks.
+While this size was sufficient to achieve a decent level of accuracy, a larger dataset could have improved the model's ability to generalize and reduced overfitting.

+Model Accuracy: While the model performs fairly well, it is not perfect.
+Given the dataset's size and the computational limitations, the accuracy is limited, and the model does not achieve 100% precision in classifying images.
+More training time, data, and possibly a more advanced architecture would likely be needed to achieve higher accuracy.